Backers of Israeli settlers stake claim in cabinet

 "It must not be allowed to cross this line," he reiterated, referring to the accumulation of sufficient fuel for a potential first bomb.

 Netanyahu has said Iran could reach that stage by this spring or summer.
-Obama said last week it would take Iran more than a year.
+Obama said last week it would take Iran more than a year to produce one.

 The Islamic Republic denies seeking nuclear weapons, saying it is enriching uranium only for electricity and medical uses.